AdobeDocs/experience-manager-screens.en/help/using/device-configurations.md

 * What software and operating system must be installed on display devices?

-* Is an internet connection required on players to synchronize the screens with AEM servers?
+* Is an Internet connection required on players to synchronize the screens with AEM servers?

 * When is content on players updated?